ardhynugroho/nginx-nap/docs/source/deploy-arcadia-app.rst

 #.
 Now back to *Client* node.

     Verify the Arcadia App by open ``http://app.arcadia.com/`` in the Firefox web browser.
-    Notice we ommited port 30511 in the URL, so the request will hit port 80.
+    Notice we ommited port 30511 in the URL, so the request served over NGINX Ingress Controller.

 At this point.
 The Arcadia app is up and running served by *NGINX Plus Ingress Controller*